-Metallic character of an element is defined as the easiness of its atom in losing electrons.
-According to the modern periodic table, metallic character of an element decreases while moving from left to right across a period.
-This happens due to the fact that while moving from left to right in a period, number of electrons and protons in an atom increases and this causes an increase in nuclear force on the electrons and hence losing electrons becomes difficult.
-Metallic character increases down the group, and this happens because while moving down the group, atomic radius increases and hence it becomes easier to lose electrons.
+The metallic character of an element is defined as the easiness of its atom in losing electrons.
+According to the modern periodic table, the metallic character of an element decreases while moving from left to right across a period.
+This happens due to the fact that while moving from left to right in a period, the number of electrons and protons in an atom increases which causes an increase in nuclear force on the electrons and hence losing electrons becomes difficult.
+Metallic character increases down the group, and this happens because while moving down the group, atomic radius increases, making it easier to lose electrons.

 Explanation for metallic character

-Transition elements show metallic character as they have low ionization energies and have several vacant orbitals in their outermost shell.
-This property favors the formation of metallic bonds in the transition metals and so they exhibit typical metallic properties.
+Transition elements show metallic character as they have low ionisation energies and have several vacant orbitals in their outermost shell.
+This property favours the formation of metallic bonds in the transition metals, and so they exhibit typical metallic properties.
 These metals are hard which indicates the presence of covalent bonds.
 This happens because transition metals have unpaired d-electrons.
 The d-orbital which contains the unpaired electrons may overlap and form covalent bonds.
-Higher the number of unpaired electrons present in the transition metals, more is the number of covalent bonds formed by them.
+The higher the number of unpaired electrons present in the transition metals, the more the number of covalent bonds formed by them.
 This further increases the hardness of the metal and its strength.

-The metals chromium (Cr), tungsten (W) and molybdenum (Mo) have maximum number of unpaired d-electrons.
-Therefore these transition metals are very hard.
-On the other hand we have zinc (Zn), cadmium (Cd) and mercury (Hg) which are not very hard as they do not possess unpaired d-electrons.
+The metal’s chromium (Cr), tungsten (W) and molybdenum (Mo) have maximum number of unpaired d-electrons.
+Therefore, these transition metals are very hard.
+On the other hand, we have zinc (Zn), cadmium (Cd) and mercury (Hg) which are not very hard as they do not possess unpaired d-electrons.
 The transition elements are very hard and possess metallic character; this indicates that both metallic and covalent bonding exists together in these elements.

 We have seen the metallic character of transition elements and the reasons for this property.
 For any further query kindly install BYJU’S the learning app and enjoy the journey of learning in the unique and simplified way.